Venice for Visitors logo

 The train ride from Venezia Mestre to Venezia Santa Lucia takes only 10 to 12 minutes.

-Later, when you return to Mestre from Venice's Santa Lucia Station, remember to stamp your ticket!
+Later, when you return to Mestre from Venice's Santa Lucia Station, remember to validate your ticket!

 Also see: